cardinalitypuzzles/cardboard/dev-guide.md

 You need to have access to the Google Drive folder to view it.
 Please message a Collaborator if you don't.

 These Google Drive and Sheets related settings can be found in [smallboard/settings.py](smallboard/settings.py).

-#### Slack Integration (optional)

-This app interacts with a slack workspace in the following ways:

-1. Channel creation upon puzzle creation
-2. A '/answer' command on slack that inputs answers into the big board

-When running locally, only 1) will work since the /answer command sends a direct POST request to the heroku deployment.

-You can contact a Collaborator to be added to the relevant slack workspace(s).

 #### Local deployment